-(1) Mr. Lee is standing for election as a director of the Corporation for the first time and did not serve as a director in 2022.
-Mr. Lee was not a director as of the date of this Circular.
+Mr. Phillips is standing for election as a director of the Corporation for the first time and did not serve as a director is 2023.
+Mr. Phillips was not a director as of the date of this Circular.

 ERIC ROSENFELD, C. Dir.